What Is a Distributed Workforce? The Complete Guide for 2026

 What is the difference between a distributed workforce and a remote workforce?

 A remote workforce typically includes employees who work outside a central office, but the organization still maintains headquarters as its primary hub.
 Company culture, decision-making, and career advancement often center around those physically present.
-A distributed workforce, by contrast, has no central office.
+A distributed workforce has no central office.
 Every employee operates as an equal participant regardless of location, and the entire organization is designed around location independence from the ground up.

 Can any company become a distributed company?